Counsellor in Ontario

 This is an opportunity for you to provide me with your information on your mental health struggles and emotional distress.
 You might ask questions about therapy and what areas are covered.
 Together we explore your treatment history, personal relationships, work and social life, and goals for therapy.

-* We offer a free 15-minute phone consultation to ask any questions you may have and to determine if we’re a good fit.
+* I offer a free 15-minute phone consultation to ask any questions you may have and to determine if we’re a good fit.

-We accept all major credit cards, Interac e-Transfers and cheques as forms of payment.
-We’ll provide you with a receipt to claim with your insurance provider.
+All major credit cards and e-Transfers are accepted forms of payment.
+I'll provide you with a receipt to claim with your insurance provider.

 Does OHIP cover therapy?
 Psychotherapy and social work are regulated health professions in Ontario, however, they’re not covered under OHIP.